lrisch-l/lrisch-l/README.md

 🧪 QA Engineer by day, bug hunter by night
 🌍 From Juiz de Fora, Brazil — but my tests run worldwide
-📊 Obsessed with Cypress, Mochawesome, and making reports look like dashboards
+⚙️ Obsessed with Cypress, Playwright, and turning test reports into dashboards
-💬 I speak fluent JavaScript, sarcasm, and error messages
+💬 Fluent in JavaScript, TypeScript, sarcasm, error messages, and the occasional flaky test

 ---